boanlab/SentryFlow/docs/k8s_compatibility.md

 # Kubernetes Compatability Matrix

-This document lists possible combinations of Kubernetes setup and their compatibility with Numbat.
+This document outlines various Kubernetes configurations and their compatibility with SentryFlow.

 |OS|Kubernetes Version|CRI|CNI|
 |--|--|--|--|